How to get from Montenegro to Croatia and back. Tips for crossing the border, webcams, options via Bosnia, and crossing the border by sea.

 The two border crossings between BiH and Montenegro are MUCH smaller, more remote and consequently attract much less traffic.
 They are the only ones I use during the summer.

-In fact, I would even go as far as to say that the very best way to drive from Split to Montenegro would be via Bosnia, missing the Adriatic coast entirely.
-Here is how to do it, and the first view of Boka Bay is all the more magnificent after the stress-free inland drive.
+In fact, I would even go as far as to say that the very best way to drive from Split to Montenegro would be via Bosnia.
+You will miss the Croatian bit of the Adriatic coast entirely.
+The first view of the Boka Bay will be all the more magnificent after the stress-free inland drive!

 This is especially funny if you drive from Herceg Novi to the border.
 The ‘road’ to the border goes through some very tiny back streets as you leave Herceg Novi, and the thought that you are on the road to an international border – and having to pay a road tax – is laughable.

 If you are renting a car in Croatia and plan to visit Montenegro, make sure that the car is insured.
 Car insurance is obviously mandatory in Montenegro, but it is not always covered by insurance schemes.

 If you are looking to buy insurance, then you must do so at the main crossing at Debeli Brijeg.
 Coverage starts at 15 euro for 15 days – the latest prices are below and on this link.

 There insurance coverage is one major caveat in traveling to Montenegro through Bosnia.
 You can only buy car insurance at the main Croatian crossing at Debeli Brijeg.
 If you need car insurance for Montenegro, then you need to arrange it either in advance or buy it at Debeli Brijeg.